emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 {{RFC9190}} Section 2.1.2 and Section 2.1.3.
 As such, the PAC TLV has been deprecated.

-As the PAC TLV is deprecated, an entity receiving it should send a Result TLV indicating failure, and an Error TLV of Unexpected TLVs Exchanged.
-Deprecated TLVs are ignored, similar to Outer TLVs which are invalid or which contain unknown values.
+As the PAC TLV is deprecated, an entity receiving it SHOULD send a Result TLV indicating failure, and an Error TLV of Unexpected TLVs Exchanged.

 ### Crypto-Binding TLV {#crypto-binding-tlv}